Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Experimental Results

 \subsubsection{Original PDR}

-First, we extracted \emph{single} PO generalization problems (POGPs) from PDR runs on HWMCC benchmarks in order to enable a fair evaluation of all methods by comparing them on exactly the same problems.
-For comparison, we considered only POGPs which (a) allow for \po{} generalization and (b) can be solved by all methods (including MaxQBF).
+\paragraph{Single PO generalization problems} For comparison, we considered only POGPs which (a) allow for \po{} generalization and (b) can be solved by all methods (including MaxQBF).
 The problems were extracted during a MaxQBF run, \ie{} the cubes of next state \pos{} $d'$ in $\txt{SAT?}[\neg d \wedge R_{k-1} \wedge T \wedge d']$ are minimal.
 We randomly picked 258 such POGPs.
-In Table \ref{tab:ratiopogp} we present both the average reduction ratio and the average performance of the methods.
+In Table \ref{tab:ratiopogp} we present both the average reduction ratio and the average quality of the methods.
 The reduction ratio for a POGP is the number of removed state bits divided by the total number of state bits.
-The performance of a method for a single POGP relates its reduction capability to that of MaxQBF which produces an optimal result, \ie{} the performance of a method on a POGP is just the quotient of the number of removed state bits for this method and the number of removed state bits for the optimal MaxQBF (which achieves the optimal performance of 100\% by definition).
+The quality of a method for a single POGP relates its reduction capability to that of MaxQBF which produces an optimal result, \ie{} the quality of a method on a POGP is just the quotient of the number of removed state bits for this method and the number of removed state bits for the optimal MaxQBF (which achieves the optimal quality of 100\% by definition).
 Table~\ref{tab:ratiopogp} shows average numbers for all 258 random POGPs.
 In Table~\ref{tab:ratiopogp} we differentiate between the variants starting with a fixed minterm $m$ from a satisfying assignment (called \emph{fix} variants) and the variants which are not restricted by the initial choice of $m$ (called \emph{free} variants, see Sect.~\ref{sse:morefreedom}).
 Interestingly, the \emph{free} variants mostly achieve worse results than their corresponding \emph{fix} variant.
-The effect of the restriction that the resulting PO has to be completely included in $R_{k-1}$ in the \emph{free} variants, see Sect.~\ref{sse:morefreedom}, apparently outweighs the independence from the initial choice of $m$.
+The effect of the restriction that the resulting PO has to be completely included in $R_{k-1}$ in the \emph{free} variants (see Sect.~\ref{sse:morefreedom}) apparently outweighs the independence from the initial choice of $m$.
 For the \emph{fix} variants we observe e.g. that the covering approaches are not very suitable for HWMCC benchmarks (especially greedy cover and GeNTR).
-01X-simulation has a slightly better performance than lifting (in spite of its theoretical inferiority due to the imprecision of ternary logic).
+01X-simulation has a slightly better quality than lifting (in spite of its theoretical inferiority due to the imprecision of ternary logic).
 This is however compensated, if lifting is extended by literal dropping.
-The performance of 01X-based methods, IGBG, and lifting based methods lie between 55 and 66\% of the optimal performance of MaxQBF which shows the potential of more exact methods for PO generalization.
-Interestingly, greedy QBF achieves already 99.8\% of the MaxQBF performance.
+The quality of 01X-based methods, IGBG, and lifting based methods lies between 55 and 66\% of the optimal quality of MaxQBF which shows the potential of more exact methods for PO generalization.
+Interestingly, greedy QBF achieves already 99.8\% of the MaxQBF quality.